 Definition

-The existence of complex number presented a question for mathematicians, if a complex number exists in a 2D complex plane, could there be a 3D equivalent?
+The existence of complex numbers presented a question for mathematicians: if a complex number exists in a 2D complex plane, could there be a 3D equivalent?

-Sir William Rowan Hamilton among many other mathematicians of the 18th and 19th century had been searching for the answer, Hamilton conjectured that a 3D complex number could be represented by the triple a+bi+cj where i and j are imaginary quantities and square to βˆ’1, when he was developing the algebra for this triplet the product of them raised a problem when expanded
+Sir William Rowan Hamilton, among many other mathematicians of the 18th and 19th centuries, had been searching for the answer.
+Hamilton conjectured that a 3D complex number could be represented by the triple a+bi+cj, where i and j are imaginary quantities and square to βˆ’1.
+When he was developing the algebra for this triplet, the product of them raised a problem when expanded:

 Notation